lsst-dm/dmtn-251/index.rst

 Overview and Transition Plan
 ============================

-The ``Exposure`` and ``afw.table.io`` systems are so intertwined that replacing only the problematic parts is effectively impossible, and the proposal described here is an _eventual_ complete replacement.
+The ``Exposure`` and ``afw.table.io`` systems are so intertwined that replacing only the problematic parts is effectively impossible, and the proposal described here is an *eventual* complete replacement.
-It centers around a new, largely-complete library, `ShoeFits`, that will replace ``afw.table.io`` and make it much easier to define ``Exposure`` replacement types in pure Python.
+It centers around a new, largely-complete library, ShoeFits, that will replace ``afw.table.io`` and make it much easier to define ``Exposure`` replacement types in pure Python.
 The details of those replacement types is left unspecified for now, but we do expect more than one - most likely one for post-ISR exposures, another for processed visit images, one for coadds, and another for difference images.
 These will ultimately depend on a completely new suite of component types.